jackhall14/KeyboardMarket/README.md

 ```
 $ cd <Some directory you'd like to work from>
 $ git clone https://github.com/jackhall14/KeyboardMarket.git
-$ You'll need loads of dependencies so get downloading via pip or use a virtual environment like anaconda and get downloading using pip
+$ You'll need loads of dependencies so get download each one via pip or use a virtual environment like anaconda and get downloading using pip.
+Most are included in the bash file `source requirements.sh`
-$ I have already put some of them in requirements.sh
+$ For the reddit scraper to work, it'll need some reddit account details so put them into `login.json`.
+Best reference for how to get this is this youtube video: https://www.youtube.com/watch?v=NRgfgtzIhBQ
-$ L250ish, You need to put in some details for the reddit praw api.
-Best reference for this, is this youtube video: https://www.youtube.com/watch?v=NRgfgtzIhBQ
+$ Now you can do:
 $ python KeyboardMarketAnalyser.py
 ```